NarcissJunior/authorizer-php/README.md

 ## Tests

-To run the application tests go for this command.
+To run the application tests use this command:

+    "./vendor/bin/phpunit" tests/unit